 Robert S. Kaplan

 Federal Reserve Bank of Dallas

-Mr. Fisher took office on April 4, 2005, as the eleventh chief executive of the Eleventh District Federal Reserve Bank, at Dallas.
-In 2013, he serves as an alternate voting member of the Federal Open Market Committee.
+Robert Steven Kaplan took office on September 8, 2015, as the 13th president and chief executive officer of the 11th District Federal Reserve Bank, at Dallas.
+In 2017, he serves as a voting member of the Federal Open Market Committee.

 Dallas -- Eleventh District

 - Head office at Dallas, Texas.

 Branch Banks at El Paso, Houston, and San Antonio, Texas.

 Covers the state of Texas; 26 parishes in northern Louisiana; and 18 counties in southern New Mexico.